Yandex Cloud

 3. Click Create cluster.

-4. Configure your cluster and click Create.
+4. Specify the cluster settings and click Create.
 For more information, see Creating a cluster.

 5. Wait until the cluster is ready: its status on the Managed Service for Apache Kafka® dashboard will change to Running, and its state, to Alive.
 This may take a while.